xaviervia/mediador/README.md

 2. Will you gladly use a library that extends your object blindfolded and risk name collision anyways?

-In other words, I consider using a library _that extends your objects_ as a black box to be a poor desing choice. **Mediador** and other libraries of its kind should be considered part of your design and taken for what they
+In other words, I consider that using lightly a library _that extends your objects_ is a poor design choice. **Mediador** and other libraries of its kind should be considered part of your design and taken for what they
-are: tested, encapsulated and standarized methods to achieve certain behaviors that are useful only because they save you time.
+are: tested, encapsulated and standardised methods to achieve certain behaviours that are useful only because they save you time.

 ### Why is there no `once` method?